albertoivo/albertoivo.github.io/_posts/english/ai/2025-07-14-probability.md

 Suppose we randomly choose a bag (with equal probability) and then randomly draw a marble from that bag.
 What is the probability that the marble we draw is red *given* that we chose Bag A?

-The notation for conditional probability is $P(A|B)$, which reads as "the probability of event A occurring given that event B has occurred."
+The notation for conditional probability is $P(A/B)$, which reads as "the probability of event A occurring given that event B has occurred."

 In our marble example, let: